 Beyond having a qualifying workplace, borrowers must also be enrolled in a qualified repayment plan and complete an Employment Certification Form (ECF) to be eligible for forgiveness.
 As only loan payments made after Oct.
 1, 2007 qualify toward the 120 required payments, the first PSLF recipients received forgiveness in 2017.
 Submission of the ECF on an annual basis is voluntary, and the Department of Education (ED) tracks submission of ECFs as an indicator of interest in, and potential eligibility for, PSLF.
 Submission of one or more ECFs does not necessarily indicate that a borrower will ultimately receive forgiveness.
-As of March 31, 2023, 12,509 PSLF applications were approved for loan discharge.1 In March 2018, the Consolidated Appropriations Act of 2018 provided limited, additional conditions under which borrowers may be eligible for PSLF if loan payments were made under a non-qualifying repayment plan.
+As of June 30, 2023, there were 19,218 PSLF applications approved for loan discharge.
+In March 2018, the Consolidated Appropriations Act of 2018 provided limited, additional conditions under which borrowers may be eligible for PSLF if loan payments were made under a non-qualifying repayment plan.
 This reconsideration is called Temporary Expanded Public Service Loan Forgiveness (TEPSLF).
-As of March 31, 2023, 6,495 applications for TEPSLF have been approved for loan discharge.
+As of June 30, 2023, there were 6,520 applications for TEPSLF approved for loan discharge.